awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 After you create the Site\-to\-Site VPN connection, download the configuration information and use it to configure the customer gateway device or software application\.

+**Important**
+The configuration file is an example only and might not match your intended VPN connection settings\.
+For example, it specifies the minimum requirements of IKE version 1, AES128, SHA1, and DH Group 2 in most AWS Regions, and IKE version 1, AES128, SHA2, and DH Group 14 in the AWS GovCloud Regions\.
+It also specifies pre\-shared keys for [authentication](vpn-tunnel-authentication-options.md)\.
+You must modify the example configuration file to take advantage of IKE version 2, AES256, SHA256, other DH groups such as 2, 14\-18, 22, 23, and 24, and private certificates\.
+If you specified custom tunnel options when creating or modifying your Site\-to\-Site VPN connection, modify the example configuration file to match the custom settings for your tunnels\.

 **To create a Site\-to\-Site VPN connection and configure the customer gateway**

 1. In the navigation pane, choose **Site\-to\-Site VPN Connections**, **Create VPN Connection**\.